A Survey of Reinforcement Learning for Large Reasoning Models: Applications

-SimpleVLA-RL~\citep{li2025simplevlarl} enables VLA models to interact with environments to rollout diverse complete trajectories, employing binary success/failure rewards as supervision signals and training OpenVLA-OFT~\citep{kim2025fine} using the GRPO algorithm.
+SimpleVLA-RL~\citep{li2025simplevla} enables VLA models to interact with environments to rollout diverse complete trajectories, employing binary success/failure rewards as supervision signals and training OpenVLA-OFT~\citep{kim2025fine} using the GRPO algorithm.
 With just a single demonstration trajectory, this RL approach surpasses state-of-the-art VLA models like $\pi_0$~\citep{black2024pi_0} on LIBERO and RobotWin2.0 benchmarks, achieving SOTA performance and outperforming advanced RDT models in real-robot experiments.
 In addition, as an upgraded version of $\pi_0,\pi_{0.5}$~\citep{intelligence2025pi_} uses multimodal robot data from different scenarios and sources for heterogeneous training, allowing VLA to provide a new milestone in generalizable real-world robot operation tasks.
 Similar to DeepSeek-R1's ``aha moments'', RL-trained VLAs also discover novel behavioral patterns.
 VLA RL Generalization~\citep{liu2025can} investigates RL's impact on VLA generalization capabilities, demonstrating significant improvements over SFT in unseen environments, objects, and textures, while comparing GRPO and PPO effectiveness.
 RIPT-VLA~\citep{tan2025interactive} employs RLOO~\citep{ahmadian2024back} for VLA RL training.
 RLinf~\citep{RLinf_repo} designed a flexible, scalable RL framework for VLA RL that unifies rendering, inference, and training, improving both VLA training efficiency and performance.
-ConRFT~\citep{chen2025conrft} iteratively trains VLAs through alternating RL and SFT rounds, progressively enhancing performance through multiple iterations.
+ConRFT~\citep{chen2025conrft} iteratively trains VLAs through alternating RL and SFT rounds, progressively enhancing performance through multiple iterations. \citet{ghasemipour2025self} introduce a two-stage approach combining supervised fine-tuning and RL to enhance robotics foundation models for autonomous skill acquisition and improved policy success rates.

 The data efficiency, improved generalization, and minimal supervision requirements of RL effectively address VLA's current challenges of data scarcity and poor generalization.
 By allowing VLAs to autonomously explore and learn from trial-and-error with only outcome supervision, this approach dramatically reduces implementation costs compared to complex and expensive teleoperation data collection.
 Moreover, RL's data efficiency eliminates the need for large-scale expensive trajectory datasets, enabling scalable VLA post-training capabilities.